ozimakov/reqcatch/README.md

 Supported environment variables:
  - `PORT` to set HTTP port to listen to (default is `3000`)
+ - `MAX_REQUESTS_STORED` to set maximum number of requests to be stored in memory.
+The default is `100`.

 Demo instance running on Heroku: https://reqcatch.herokuapp.com/